townsean/pixel-color-count/README.md

 --title <title>
 ```
 Title for the image legend

+### Generate Legend Image Optionallly [Not Implemented]

+This command line option isn't implemented and not fully flushed out yet, but I thought there may be some cases where the console output is sufficient and you don't want an image.

 ## Future Plans
 The pixel counter is in a pretty useful state as is, but there are several upgrades that I hope to implement whenever time permits: